-On occasions, Council receives proposals for bulky goods development which cannot be supported as they fail to fit within the definition of "Bulky goods premises" contained within Fairfield Local Environmental Plan 2013, above.
+On occasions, Council receives proposals for specialised retail premises which cannot be supported as they fail to fit within the definition of ""specialised retail premises" contained within Fairfield Local Environmental Plan 2013, above.

 6. EVALUATION CRITERIA

 The following evaluation criteria are to be considered (where relevant) in assessing applications for retail or commercial development or planning proposals within a particular centre.